smittytone/cli2c/README.md

 ## Build and Deploy the I2C Host Firmware

+**Important** WE STRONGLY RECOMMEND YOU BUILD THE FIRMWARE WITH PICO SDK 1.5.0 OR ABOVE.

 1. Navigate to the repo directory.
 1. `cmake -S . -B firmwarebuild`
 1. `cmake --build firmwarebuild`